jschiefner/photovoltaic-power-prediction/README.md

 | 2019-06-20 09:00:00 | 23.0 | 4.1  | 2647.271 |
 | 2019-06-20 10:00:00 | 24.0 | 2.6  | 2838.976 |

 It can be obtained via the public [PVWatts API](https://developer.nrel.gov/docs/solar/pvwatts/v6/).
 In order to get an [API key](https://developer.nrel.gov/docs/api-key/) you need to sign up at the NREL Developer Network.
 The API key then needs to be put in the environment variable `PVWATTS_API_KEY`.
+Alternatively, you can insert it into [pvwatts](importers/pvwatts.py) directly.
 When that is done you can use

 ``` python
 import importers.pvwatts as pw